Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 }
 ```

 The `snapshot` object specifies that the event should start with returning a snapshot if there exists one.
-Otherwise an empty offset map will be used.
+In that case, events will be returned starting from the snapshot.
+Otherwise, events will be returned from the beginning of time on.

 The specified compression scheme will be used for delivering snapshots.

 // TODO: Link to snapshot docs.